34 Types of Eggs to Enhance Your Favorite Meals

 These eggs are from hens that were brought up in furnished housing systems.
 That means they have enough space for the hens to walk around the property.
 The hens also get a few enrichments like perches, boxes for nesting, dust baths and scratch pads, which allow them to express themselves naturally.

 These types of eggs are from hens that are allowed to walk around the room or a building.
 It might also be a barn or an aviary.
 Sometimes, it’s an open area that has perches and nesting spaces.
-They are also referred to as free-range eggs.
+Cage-free eggs are also referred to as free-range eggs, which we'll talk more about below, but are not the same.

 These eggs are from hens that are grown in a housing system like an aviary or a barn.
 These eggs are pretty much like cage-free eggs except the hens are allowed outside when the weather cooperates.
 The hens’ access to the outdoors is not negotiable.